-This project was inspired by my husband who made the first one out of his jeans and boots after he left the construction industry (which you’ll see at the end of this post).
-I thought the planter was so much fun that I’ve been making them occasionally as gifts ever since.
-Although the one I’m demonstrating for this tutorial is just a small tyke, you can make this planter in any size you desire!
+This project was inspired by Hubs who made the first one out of his jeans and boots after he left the construction industry (you’ll see it the end of this post).
+In fact, I thought the Blue Jean Planter was so much fun that I couldn’t wait to share it with you!
+Although the one I’m demonstrating for this tutorial is just a small tyke, you can make the Blue Jean Planter in any size you desire!

-I got my supplies (jeans, sneakers and oval container) at my local Value Village; it’s a great resource if you want to start with a small planter but don’t have young kids that have outgrown their stuff.
+I got the majority of supplies (jeans, sneakers and oval container) at my local Value Village; it’s a great resource if you don’t have young kids that have outgrown their stuff!

 To start, you’ll need (in no particular order):